Tsumikiri/cf-query-to-datatable/README.md

 Optional.
 Date format string to use when the DataTable has dates or datetimes.
 See the documentation for ColdFusion's DateFormat and DateTimeFormat functions for more information.
 ### nform
 Optional.
 Number format string to use when the DataTable has numbers.
 See the documentation for ColdFusion's NumberFormat function for more information.
-This function also supports an additional operator from the NumberFormat function: if your format string has a '%' as the last character, the formatted number will be multiplied by 100 before being formatted and a '%' will be appended to the formatted string.
+The QueryToDataTable function also supports an additional operator from the NumberFormat function: if your format string has a '%' as the last character, the formatted number will be multiplied by 100 before being formatted and a '%' will be appended to the formatted string.
 For example, an nform of "0.00%" will turn 0.4 into "40.00%"
 ### tform
 Optional.
 Time format string to use when the DataTable has time of day objects.
 See the documentation for ColdFusion's TimeFormat function for more information.